 Where are we going?
 Oh, idea-hunting!
-It's my favorite hobby!
+It's my favourite hobby!

 Considering how long people have been telling stories, no idea is completely original.
 However, you can add your own flavor and thus set your work apart from the others by letting your creativity flow.
 That's how plot twists are born -- think of your plot and all the possible directions it can take.
 Once again, you'd be surprised at what you end up writing -- sometimes your finished story turns out to be something you never really expected!